Mordical62645/iot_stuffs/README.md

 # IoT Stuffs

-A personal collection of learning resources and example projects for the ESP32 microcontroller, using MicroPython.
+A collection of learning resources and example projects for the ESP32 microcontroller, using MicroPython.

 ## Structure